-The Medicaid Agency covers home health acute care skilled nursing services listed in this section when furnished by a qualified provider.
+The Medicaid agency covers home health acute care skilled nursing services when furnished by a qualified provider.

-The Medicaid Agency evaluates a request for covered services that are subject to limitations or restrictions, and approves such services beyond those limitations or restrictions when medically necessary, under the standard for covered services in WAC 182-501-0165.
+The Medicaid agency evaluates a request for covered services that are subject to limitations or restrictions, and approves such services beyond those limitations or restrictions when medically necessary, under the standard for covered services in WAC 182-501-0165.